 - Connecting with others: while children play, parents join together as An an informal group to share in discussions led by a licensed Parent Educator.
 Sharing ideas and learning about your child's development is a great benefit to everyone.

 Fees: No one is turned away for an inability to pay fees.
-For sliding fee registration, please call the Early Childhood office at (952) 491-8048.
+For sliding fee registration, please call the ECFE Office at Shirley Hills at (952) 491-8408.
 For detailed information on classes, specials and fee schedule click on the link to the Community Education and Services website: www.westonkace.org

 Home Visits and Phone Consultations: